Summary and Setup

 There are two ways to install pandoc:

-Since pandoc comes bundled with RStudio, you can install it by installing the latest version of RStudio.
+Pandoc comes bundled with RStudio.
 You can download the installer from the RStudio website.
-When installing RStudio for Linux, your distribution may not be shown on the landing page (e.g. Ubuntu 20.04).
-In this case, choose the most recent version and download it to your Downloads folder or install it directly.
+When installing RStudio for Linux, your distribution may not be shown on the landing page.
+If your Ubuntu version is not listed, check the RStudio Previous Versions page to see if there are builds available.

 Optional: verify the install